zucchero-sintattico/piper-kt/resources/report/docs/03-design/03-04-microservices.md

 ### Behavior

-Microservice responsible for serving the frontend of the application, including:
+Microservice responsible for serving the frontend of the application.

-- Static files